kntrinoue/TRAF6regulation/README.md

 Paper title, authors

 ## TAK1IKKmodel
 This mathematical model reproduces TAK1-IKK reactions in B cells.
 The model is based on and modified the previous model ([ref](https://github.com/kntrinoue/Shinohara2014Science)).
-The model is added MALT1 and TRAF6 regulations to TAK1 and IKK activation.
+The model is added MALT1 and TRAF6 regulations to TAK1 and IKK activation (red characters).
 The equation of the model is as follows:

 ```math
 \small